XPath-Next/XPath-Next/spec.md

 It can be seen as crowd sourced version of FunctX (add links)

 ## Namespaces
-The module defined by this document defines functions and errors in the namespace [http://expath.org/ns/file](https://xmlprague.cz/ns/next).
-In this document, the **next** prefix is bound to this namespace URI.
+The module defined by this document defines functions and errors in the namespace [https://xmlprague.cz/ns/fnext](https://xmlprague.cz/ns/fnext).
+In this document, the **fnext** prefix is bound to this namespace URI.
 We will also use the following prefixes
 * *xpath1* to reference  last XPath 1.x Specification (TODO link)
 * *xpath2* to reference  last XPath 2.x Specification (TODO link)